Everduin94/better-commits/readme.md

 ## ⚙️ Configuration

+### Global

-Your first time running `better-commits`, a default config will be generated in your `$HOME` directory, named `.better-commits.json`. -- This is your global config, it will be used if a repository-specific config cannot be found.
+Your first time running `better-commits`, a default config will be generated in your `$HOME` directory, named `.better-commits.json`
+- This config will be used if a repository-specific config cannot be found.

+### Repository

 To create a **repository-specific config**, navigate to the root of your project.
 - run `better-commits-init`

-This will create a config named `.better-commits.json` with all of the defaults.
-From there, you can modify it to suit your needs.
+- This will create a default config named `.better-commits.json`

 All properties are optional, they can be removed from your configuration and will be replaced by the defaults at run-time.